 Justin Sherman works on cybersecurity and data privacy, technology and internet policy, and geopolitical risk — plus the data brokerage and surveillance ecosystem.

 Justin is the founder and CEO of Global Cyber Strategies, a Washington, DC-based research and advisory firm.
 They provide risk, research, advisory, training and simulation-building, and expert witness services on cybersecurity, data privacy, tech policy, supply chain, and geopolitics to nonprofits, startups, Fortune 1000 companies, law firms, investors, and the US government.
-He is also an adjunct professor and senior fellow at Duke University’s Sanford School of Public Policy, where he founded and leads its data brokerage research project and teaches on cybersecurity, data privacy, and technology policy; a distinguished fellow at Georgetown Law’s Center on Privacy & Technology; and a nonresident senior fellow at the Atlantic Council.
-He is also a contributing editor at Lawfare and a fellow at the Starling Lab for Data Integrity at Stanford University.
-He co-hosts the Power On, Power Off podcast with Jenna Ruddock about technology, people, and power.

-Justin has consulted for and advised everyone from CEOs and government officials to investors, attorneys, product managers, communications strategists, and threat intelligence teams, including in volatile, complex, and high-risk scenarios.
-He provides expert witness services on litigation matters related to cybersecurity and data privacy.
+Justin has consulted for and advised CEOs, government officials, investors, attorneys, product managers, communications strategists, and threat intelligence teams, including in volatile, complex, and high-risk scenarios.
+He provides expert witness and litigation consulting services on matters related to cybersecurity and data privacy.
+His work has been cited by the FTC, FCC, CFPB, DOJ, CPPA, and other government organizations.

 He earned his M.A. in Security Studies from Georgetown University and his B.S. in Computer Science and his B.A. in Political Science from Duke University.